girlscript/winter-of-contributing/Open_Source/2.Getting_Started_With_Open_Source/Create-your-first-repository.md

-# Create your first repository📂
+# 📂Create your first repository📂
 ## Steps to be followed :📝
 ### 1. Create a GitHub account🐱
   * [Click here to get sign up/sign in](https://github.com/)